 The Clerk's salary fund is required to adopt a budget and the budget is amended as necessary.
 The original budget was amended to address matters that were not anticipated when the budget was prepared.
 Budget variances for revenues and expenditures were within the acceptable range.

 CAPITAL ASSET ADMINISTRATION

-Capital Asset additions included the addition of a mobile shelving system, general office renovations, and depreciation of the Clerk's existing assets.
+Capital Asset additions included depreciation of the Clerk's existing assets.

 DEBT ADMINISTRATION

 At year end, the Rapides Parish Clerk of Court had no long-term debt outstanding.